-25) Adjustable Toeholds
+27) Adjustable Toeholds

 Each toehold can be adjusted to suit driver's preference.
-Loosen bolts, adjust then, retighten bolts to 10 N•m (89 lbf•in).
+Loosen bolts, adjust, then retighten bolts to 10 N•m (89 lbf•in).

 Adjust with vehicle at rest in a safe place.
+Do not adjust too snugly to trap booted foot.
 Securely tighten all adjustments.
-Do not adjust too snugly.